PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 08:32:00
+Last updated: 2024-04-06 08:32:33
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: You will never walk again... but you will fly.  -  Bloodraven